bogus34/bookshelf-schema/doc/overview.rst

     schema: [
       StringField 'username'
       EmailField 'email'
       HasMany Photo
     ]
   }

 Schema definition
 -----------------

-Schema passed to db.Model.schema method or to a "schema" static field is an array of "schema entities".
+Schema passed to :code:`db.Model.schema` method or to a "schema" static field is an array of "schema entities".
 Each of that entity class defines special methods used in process of augementing and initiaizing model.